Deliver “Delight and Passion” to people

 Yukako Ninomiya is in charge of project development in new areas at the newly established Business Produce Headquarters.
 We support ambitious clients in creating new spaces in various industries.
 Let's take a look at her commitment to her work and what she aims to be as a "bridge" that connects customers and creators.

-Our sensibilities and opinions are also products of NOMURA To ensure that they are irreplaceable
+My own sensibilities and opinions are also products of NOMURA Co.,Ltd. They are irreplaceable.

-The role expected of the Business Production Headquarters is to promote the sustainable business success of NOMURA Group through activities with a medium- to long-term perspective.
-In particular, the New Area Project Development Department to which Ninomiya belongs is a team that creates new businesses together with clients and supports business development when clients advance into new areas.
-Clients are diverse, ranging from finance, manufacturers, and medical institutions.
+The role expected of the Business Produce Division is to promote the sustainable business prosperity of NOMURA Co.,Ltd. Group through activities that take a medium- to long-term perspective.
+In particular, the New Business Development Department, to which Ninomiya belongs, is a team that creates new businesses together with clients and supports business development when clients enter new fields.
+Clients are diverse, including those in finance, manufacturing, and medical institutions.

 Ninomiya: For example, in a project in the beverage industry, I was in charge of producing a facility operated by a company.As of January 2023, three years after the facility opened, we have identified operational and brand strategy issues. , We provide long-term support, such as being involved in renewal planning, including how to sell products and how to serve customers.